radu-a1091/radu-a1091/README.md

 </a>
 <br/>
 <br/>
-Hi, I'm Radu Anca, a passionate Junior Software Developer.
-Apart of that I love learning new things and any new challenge.
+Hi, I'm Radu Anca, a Junior Software Developer.
+Apart of that I love learning new things and I'm intrigued about anything tech.

 I also got experience in the IT & Telecoms repairs industry, having managed high performing teams and setting up operations for 7 years.
 I have 13 years experience in Excel, 4 years in Excel VBA and I am proficient in Google App Scripts.

 ### __Personal stuff__
-:books:	Currently studying Software Engineering bootcamp with [HyperionDev](https://www.hyperiondev.com/)
+:books:	Studied Software Engineering bootcamp with [HyperionDev](https://www.hyperiondev.com/) - enrolled on the 5th of December 2022, graduaded on the 27th January 2023

 :bulb: Learning Python